-In this course the students gain advanced knowledge in strategic analysis building on their existing knowledge of basics in strategy.
-They learn about the theoretical basis of the strategic tools and how to apply these tools to business cases in the private and public sector.
-Moreover, they learn about the new frontiers in strategic analysis and how to apply strategic analysis in the network and digitalized economy.
+In this course the students gain advanced knowledge in strategic analysis, building on their existing knowledge of basics in strategy.
+They learn about the theoretical basis of the strategic tools and frameworks, the new frontiers in strategic analysis, and how to apply these insights in practical settings.

-Knowledge - the candidate...
+Knowledge - The candidate...

 Skills - The candidate...

-Competence - The candidate...
+General competence - The candidate...

 Students will be assumed to have had an introductory course in strategic management at the bachelor level

 A - F

-Compendium of academic articles
+Set of academic articles

 - ECTS Credits